tierra-colada/cppguts/README.md

 `editcpp --src-file=src.h --dest-file=dest.h --oldfile-keep -std=c++03`

-Another option is to run test:

-`python -m unittest cppguts.tests.test_cppguts`

 The `-std=c++03` tells the clang to parse the files as C++.
 Also you may need to use any other clang flags like `-I` to include directories that are required by the files.

 `--oldfile-keep` is used to keep the original file (it will be renamed by adding `_OLD_N` suffix).
 Otherwise use `--oldfile-delete` to delete the original file.

+Another option is to run the test:

+`python -m unittest cppguts.tests.test_cppguts`